On the chaotic character of the stochastic heat equation, before the onset of intermitttency: Proof of Theorem Proof of Theorem 1.1

-\begin{proof}[Proof of Theorem \ref{th:main}] Parts 1 and 2 of Theorem \ref{th:main} are proved similarly.
+We are ready to combine our efforts thus far in order to verify Theorem~\ref{thmain}. \begin{pf*}{Proof of Theorem~\ref{thmain}} Parts (1) and (2) of Theorem~\ref{thmain} are proved similarly.
 Therefore, we present the details of the second part.
 For the proof of the first part, we can take $\gamma:=1/6$ in the following argument.
+We remind that the processes $U^{\beta}$ and $U^{(\beta,n)}$ are defined, respectively, in (\ref{eqheatlocal}) and (\ref{eqUell}).